thisbenrogers/node-express-review/Section3.md

 - [ ] Add a `DB_ENV` key with a value of `production`
 - [ ] Add a `JWT_SECRET` key with a secure value of your choosing.

-- [ ] Now, merge your most recent changes into `master`, and check your Heroku Activity feed for progress/errors
+- [ ] Now, merge your most recent changes into `main`, and check your Heroku Activity feed for progress/errors
 - [ ] Once the application is deployed, we'll need to run our migrations.
 There are a few ways to do this, but for simplicity's sake here we'll use Heroku's Console that they provide under the `More` dropdown in the top right of your application dashboard.
 Choose `Run Console`

 ![Access Heroku Console][console]